jcs-instructor/mobtimer/backlog.md

                   passing around this React variable, but now we pass it around anyway), and pass setDurationMinutes directly into setSocketListener
       - [x] Remove all controller injections of React set variables (adding parameters to the ListenerParameters type as appropriate)
+      - [ ] Tests are failing in requestResponse.mockSocket.integration.test.ts.
+We need to send more parameters in setSocketListener call in that file.
       - [ ] Style so that roles wraps after participants
       - [ ] Delete EditRoles.tsx
       - [ ] Move document.title related code to UI